metablaster/WindowsFirewallRuleset/README.md

 1. Execute `Scripts\SetupFirewall.ps1` and chose `Yes` only for rulesets you want, otherwise chose `No` and hit enter to skip current ruleset.

-2. Inside powershell navigate to folder containing the ruleset script you want, and execute individual PowerShell script.
+2. With PowerShell navigate to folder containing the ruleset script you want, and execute individual PowerShell script.

 3. You might want to run `Scripts\SetupProfile.ps1` afterwards to apply default firewall behavior if